-Shipping Paper TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
-2 of the Materials (2.3 is Class from 3 of the Materials (Un1076 Identifica Number Column Hazardo Table.)
-Inhalation ne is the shipping om Column Hazardous Table.) the Hazardous Table.) is the ation from 4 of the us materials 25 lbs This is to certify that the above named materials are properly classified, described, packaged marked and labeled and are in proper condition for transportation
+Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des cription Weight 1 cylinder RQ ("RQ" means that Phosgen UN1076 Poison, Hazard, Zone A Inhalation 25 lbs this is a reportable quantity.)
+2 of the Materials (2.3 is Class fr 3 of the Materials (Un1076 Identifica Number Column shipping om Column Hazardous s Table.) the Hazard om Column Hazardous s Table.) is the ation from This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.
+Shipper: Per: Date: Smith October 15, 2003 Carrier: Per: Date: Safety First nstructions: h 1-800-555-5 Emergency Contact,